-- A good representative language sample should avoid genetic bias and areal bias, to be able to allow us to form feasible typological generalizations. - For how to do that, you may want to read Whaley's or Song's chapter (both available on the course website), but we won't dwell on this issue here. - Now is probably a good point to start talking about some language universals.
+- A good representative language sample should avoid genetic bias and areal bias, to be able to allow us to form feasible typological generalizations. - Having said that, now is probably a good point to start looking at some of these typological generalizations that linguists proposed by working on language samples, also known as language universals.